roserhp/F81_F84_Phylogenetic_Invariants/README.md

 ## File descriptions

-The repository contains code in the following two languages:
+The repository contains two folders with code in the following to software systems:

 * Macaulay2:
-  * Tripod.m2: This file contains...
+  * Tripod.m2: This file contains the code for computations in Theorem ...
   *
 * Sage:
   * ...